 Green Prophet looks to ancient Iran for some current alternative ideas to electricity-powered air con.
 Catch the wind with the bagdir wind tower!

-The concept of “green building” has taken off in Israel over the last few years.
+The concept of “green building” has taken off in the Middle East over the last few years.
 The need for ecologically efficient housing and offices is becoming more urgent as the cost of heating and cooling skyrockets and water becomes ever more scarce.

-As well as using smart technology, the windcatchers of Yadz’s success depends on effort from the building’s inhabitants too.
-People can reduce their energy use by what Roaf calls “occupant behaviour strategies,” for instance, moving to warmer or cooler rooms.
+As well as using smart technology, the windcatchers of Yazd’s success depends on effort from the building’s inhabitants too.
+People can reduce their energy use by occupant behaviour strategies, for instance, moving to warmer or cooler rooms throughout the day.

-In the summer, when temperatures soar to over 40 degrees C, this means using the ground floor in morning and evening, whilst escaping to the roof at night – a popular pastime in cities like Tel Aviv.
+In the summer, when temperatures soar to over 40 degrees C, this means using the ground floor in morning and evening, while escaping to the roof at night – a popular pastime in cities like Tel Aviv.
 Other strategies include watering floors, wearing lighter or warmer clothes, or – my favourite – taking an afternoon nap in the heat of the day.
 In Morocco, men are known to sleep on the roofs of the apartments at night to catch the breeze.